teuben/nemo/docs/source/progr.rst

 .. code-block::

-    #include <nemo.h>
+    #include <nemo.h>              // this will include a few basic core NEMO include files
     #include <snapshot/body.h>
     #include <snapshot/get_snap.c>

-Some of the macro packages are merely function prototypes, to facilitate modern C compilers (we strive to follow the C99 standard), and  have associated object code in libraries in ``$NEMOLIB`` and programs need to be linked with the appropriate ones.
+Some of the macro packages are merely function prototypes, to facilitate modern C compilers (we strive to follow the C99 standard), and  have associated object code in libraries in ``$NEMOLIB`` and programs need to be linked with the appropriate libraries (normally controlled via a Makefile).

 stdinc.h